lincc-frameworks/RCW_Hackathon_2025_LSDB/README.md

 ## Getting Started

+### On Rubin Science Platform

+Coming soon!

+### Local installation
 You can follow along with this demo by creating your own local environment.

-### Local installation

 If installing in your own hardware, create a virtual environment and install the relevant packages:

 ```
->> conda create --name lincc python=3.12
+>> conda create --name linccF python=3.12
->> conda activate lincc
+>> conda activate linccF
 >> pip install lsdb
 ```

+Note that you will have to change the paths to the data to point to local copy of Rubin Data Preview 1 data.

 ## Notebooks